LCA-CI-fix-benchmark/httpx/docs/advanced.md

 When you make requests using the top-level API as documented in the [Quickstart](quickstart.md) guide, HTTPX has to establish a new connection _for every single request_ (connections are not reused).
 As the number of requests to a host increases, this quickly becomes inefficient.

 On the other hand, a `Client` instance uses [HTTP connection pooling](https://en.wikipedia.org/wiki/HTTP_persistent_connection).
-This means that when you make several requests to the same host, the `Client` will reuse the underlying TCP connection, instead of recreating one for every single request.
+This means that when you make several requests to the same host, the `Client` will reuse the underlying T## E### Chang## Using SSL Certificates for Verification he verification defaults

+Add information about how to customize or modify the default verification settings for better control over the verification process.or Handling for Sync Authentication with AsyncClient onnection, instead of recreating one for every single request.

 This can bring **significant performance improvements** compared to using the top-level API, including: